Jerry Daniels: Death and rumors

 On April 29, 1982, age 40, Daniels died in Bangkok, Thailand.
 The official report stated that he died of asphyxiation from a leaking propane water heater in his apartment.
 A decomposed body was found in his apartment, said to have been dead for a few days.
 The body was declared by the U. S. Embassy to be that of Jerry Daniels.
-The casket was sealed with explicit instructions and security to guarantee it not be opened.
-The family was told Daniels' body was in the casket but no verifiable proof was submitted.
+The casket was sealed with instructions and security to guarantee it not be opened.
+The family was told Daniels' body was in the casket but no proof was submitted.
 Upon the casket arriving in Missoula, the Hmong were allowed to honor Daniels with a formal three-day traditional Hmong funeral celebration.
 Never had any non-Hmong been paid such tribute.
-Hmong around the world claimed to have seen Jerry in Laos, the United States, and Europe after the time of his proclaimed death.
-Many of the Hmong believed Daniels had been placed into protective custody and continued his work.
+Hmong around the world have since claimed to have seen Daniels in Laos, the United States, and Europe after the time of his proclaimed death.
+Many of the Hmong believed Daniels had been placed into protective custody by the CIA and continued his work.